 If you are considering retiring in the near future, and you have questions regarding the current plan you are in (Pension or Investment) we encourage you to call the MYFRS Financial Guidance Line at 1-866-446-9377.
 You will also need to contact Risk Management (671-6910) to schedule an appointment to complete the necessary paperwork.

 If you are permanently and totally disabled and unable to work, you may qualify for Disability Retirement.
 Please contact Risk Management (671-6910) to schedule an appointment.

-- This information is designed to answer questions you may have in regards to final sick leave/vacation payments.
+- This information is designed to answer questions you may have in regard to final sick leave/vacation payments.
 If you have any questions after reading this information, please do not hesitate to contact the Payroll Department, 671-7562.